wp-plugins/wp-meetup/README.txt

 * Initial release

 == Upgrade Notice ==

+= 2.1.2 =
+* CRITICAL UPDATE: This hotfix fixes an issue where, if there is a glitch in the API key storage, then the parent site might be inaccessible.

 = 2.0.0 =
 * Important upgrade!
 We have completely overhauled the plugin, all the while ensuring it will work with your current WP-Meetup version and all your events.
 The new version is quicker, cleaner, and has more transparent update notices and error reporting, so that we can better help people with errors remotely.